-To the extent that we raise additional capital through the sale of equity or convertible debt securities, including sales of our common stock pursuant to the Sales Agreement, our stockholder's ownership interest will be diluted, and the terms may include liquidation or other preferences that adversely affect the rights of our stockholders.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, including sales of our common stock pursuant to the Sales Agreement with Cowen and Company LLC (Cowen), dated May 10, 2023 (Sales Agreement), our stockholder's ownership interest will be diluted, and the terms may include liquidation or other preferences that adversely affect the rights of our stockholders.
 The incurrence of indebtedness would result in increased fixed payment obligations and could involve certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies or product candidates, or grant licenses on terms unfavorable to us.